steftri/iot-air-quality-2/README.md

 ### WIFI controller

 The WIFI controller adheres to the state machine design pattern.
-Within the main WifiController class, the implemented WIFI states—Idle, Connecting, Connected, and Error—are composed.
-All these states inherit from the interface class WifiState.
+Within the main `WifiController` class, the implemented WIFI states—Idle, Connecting, Connected, and Error—are composed.
+All these states inherit from the interface class `WifiState`.
 The WIFI controller also maintains a WifiState pointer, representing the active state among the four.
-Wifi settings are stored in the WifiSettings class, a component of the model within the MVC architecture.
+Wifi settings are stored in the `WifiSettings` class, a component of the model within the MVC architecture.

-To facilitate a response to a state change, a WifiStateAction interface class is defined.
+To facilitate a response to a state change, a WifiAction interface class is defined.
 Consequently, the Wifi controller has no dependencies except for the Arduino WIFI driver.
-For reacting to an established connection, the `WifiStateAction` class is implemented and communicated to the WIFI controller.
+For reacting to an established connection, the `WifiAction` class is implemented and communicated to the WIFI controller.
 This action class manages the control of the WIFI LED and initiates the MQTT connection.

 ![WIFI class diagram](doc/class_diagram_controller_wifi.png)